Albert0i/mysql-vs-redis/README-Part2.md

 Same performance as read and update.
 We can surely say that Redis is of low latency and always matches with one's expectation.

 #### IV.
-Database size
+In terms of size
-Time and space are contradiction with one and other.
+Time and space are contradictory with one and other.
+First in disk space:

 ![alt mysql size](img/mysql-size.JPG)

+The other is RAM occupied:

 ![alt redis size](img/redis-size.JPG)